Selling a Probate Property Fast: Avoid Delays & Maximise Value

 -

-Legal Preparation: Before you can sell, ensure you have the grant of probate.
-This document is critical as it gives you the legal right to manage and dispose of the property.
+Legal Preparation: Before you can sell, make sure you have the grant of probate.
+This document is important as it gives you the legal right to manage and dispose of the property.

 -